 Principles of individual testing.
-Instruction and practice in the administration and scoring of the Stanford-Binet, Wechseler-Bellevue, and some similar tests.
+Instruction and practice in the administration and scoring of the Stanford-Binet, Wechsler-Bellevue, and some similar tests.
 One lecture and six hours of laboratory per week.
-Prerequisite: Psychology 105 and permission of instructor.
+Prerequisites: Psychology 104A and 105.

 205. Advanced Mental Testing (3) II